DANYSR8/ENEE_3141_DigiComm/Lab 6 SNR_BER/Lab 6 SNR_BER .md

 ### Emona Online Results
 #### Adding Noise to Signal

-The figuurs below display increasering amount of noise the digtial singal is expecting starting from 20dB and working its way down to 0dB, where in essnes the nosie is the same levl of magniude as the signal.
-It can be seen that the digtial signal becomes unrecongizle quickly when introdunceing hudge amount of noise
+The figures below display increasing amounts of noise that the digital signal is exposed to, starting from 20dB and working its way down to 0dB, where essentially the noise is at the same magnitude level as the signal.
+It can be seen that the digital signal becomes unrecognizable quickly when introducing a huge amount of noise.

 Noise 20dB Digital Signal